🌌 Creating Data Streams

 If we want to model evolving distributions, we either need to change the parameters or topology of the tree over time.
 In this notebook, we will focus on scheduling the parameters.

-of a variable is simply an Iterable
+A schedule of a variable is simply an Iterable of values.

-Additionally, you can define what happens when a schedule is exhausted via a parameters strategy
+Additionally, you can define what happens when a schedule is exhausted via a parameters strategy.

 Lets create schedules for our example parameters: